7 Tips to Make Father’s Day after Divorce Fun

 When you first accepted the reality of your divorce, it may not have dawned on you that Father’s Day after divorce would have a whole new look.
 With it now fast approaching, you may be wondering how to navigate the holiday with the new arrangement.
-Let’s go over some tips to help reduce the stress and also make it fun.
+Let’s go over some tips to help reduce your stress and also make the day fun.

 This may be the last thing you want to do but start as soon as possible to work out a plan.
 If this is already your scheduled weekend, it shouldn’t be an issue unless you want to keep them a little later or travel with them to see your dad.
 Ideally, you parted amicably with your ex and it will not cause a problem, however, there may still be tension, so do your best to remain calm and reach a compromise if necessary.
 If this does not fall on your scheduled weekend, then it may be more challenging, but even though this is Father’s Day, and technically your day, try not to demand or be aggressive.
 She knows the kids will want to spend the day with you and should be willing to accommodate.
 Be flexible and keep an open mind.